Clinical Research: What Is It?

 Is It Safe to Participate in Clinical Research?

-There are several steps in place to make sure clinical research is safe.
-First, it is regulated by the federal government.
+There are several steps in place to protect volunteers who take part in clinical research studies.
+Clinical Research is regulated by the federal government.
 In addition, the institutional review board (IRB) and Human Subjects Research Protection Program at each study location have many safeguards built in to each study to protect the safety and privacy of participants.

 Clinical researchers are required by law to follow the safety rules outlined by each study's protocol.
 A protocol is a detailed plan of what researchers will do in during the study.